 Born 17 January 1921; died 9 November 1993

-For Godfrey Lienhardt—as he was known among the Dinka, or Muonyjang, of Sudan—the occasions of teaching and learning extended beyond his office in the Oxford Institute of Social Anthropology, beyond the seminar room and the library, to embrace his home in Bardwell Road and the public houses where he liked to spend his evenings, and, beyond these, the ever-extending global network of his current and former students.
+For Godfrey Lienhardt—as he was known among Muɔnyjang, the Dinka people of Sudan—the occasions of teaching and learning extended beyond his office in the Oxford Institute of Social Anthropology, beyond the seminar room and the library, to embrace his home in Bardwell Road and the public houses where he liked to spend his evenings, and, beyond these, the ever-extending global network of his current and former students.

 In the evenings, in such places, in the company of publicans and students, the conversation would shift away from the formal study of African kinship systems—or political institutions or thought worlds—into a less formal mode.
 Here the oblique process of Godfrey’s teaching became apparent.
 Oblique in the sense that you might take your leave at closing time certain that you had learned something, yet not be entirely sure at that point what it was, or who you had learned it from.
 Godfrey’s conversation was full of jokes and anecdotes and fragments of wisdom; some of what he had to impart could only be arrived at indirectly, by example and absorption, rather than by precept or study.
 Studying with Godfrey was, in this sense, itself a kind of field work.

 Perhaps the most important aspect of his teaching was to show how social anthropology can be truly social, a discipline involving mutuality, one that begins in field research, but ends by keeping company with its subject on a global journey.
 For Godfrey’s students this was a lesson that began well before we left home.